 After a crash, you will probably begin receiving phone calls from the insurance companies.
 In most instances, these insurance companies will ask for a recorded statement.
 When I say, “ask,” what I really mean is that they will mislead you into believing you must give a statement.

 If you have been told a recorded statement is required after a car accident in South Carolina, you have probably been deceived.
 Trusting the insurance adjuster is a costly mistake.
 The adjuster's efforts to obtain a statement is nothing more than an attempt to collect evidence against you.
-Your words will be twisted and exploited to decrease the value of your case.
+Your words can be twisted and exploited to decrease the value of your case.
+With that in mind, think twice before talking to an insurance adjuster.

 2. Signing the insurance carrier’s medical records release